iqrivas/guild-auction-manager/README.md

 - Getting the websockets to work was a bit confusing at first since ActionCable was not working properly until I setup Redis.
 Once this was running, setting up the channels and messages was not complicated.

 -   When transitioning the project from sqlite3 to Postgresql, there were some configuration issues on my machine that took a while to resolve.
 This was a step required to make a deployment to Heroku since sqlite3 is not supported.
 I’ll take some more time to follow-up my learning on other deployment options.
-    - TODO: Deploy the application
+    - ~~TODO: Deploy the application~~ Deployed at https://guild-auction-manager.herokuapp.com/

 ## Run Locally